Jaime Camara

-Jaime Camara (born November 5, 1980, in Goiânia) is a Brazilian race car driver, who in 2008 competed in the IndyCar Series for Conquest Racing.
+Jaime Câmara Neto (born November 5, 1980, in Goiânia) is a Brazilian race car driver, who in 2008 competed in the IndyCar Series for Conquest Racing.

 Motorsports career

 Indy Racing League

 Camara previously competed in the 2005 and 2006 seasons of the Indy Racing League's Indy Pro Series and finished fifth and sixth in series points, respectively.
 He has also won the 2005 Freedom 100, the Indy Pro Series' biggest race, from the pole.

 Camara practices for the 2008 Indianapolis 500.

-He sought a ride in the Indy Racing League IndyCar Series during the 2006-2007 offseason, but could not put a deal together and returned to the IPS and Andretti Green Racing for the 2007 season.
+Camara sought a ride in the Indy Racing League IndyCar Series during the 2006-2007 offseason, but could not put a deal together and returned to the IPS and Andretti Green Racing for the 2007 season.
 He finished sixth in points for the second year in a row without scoring a win.

-On April 24, 2008, he was announced as the driver of the No. 34 Conquest Racing entry in the IndyCar Series beginning with the RoadRunner Turbo Indy 300 at Kansas Speedway and will remain through the balance of the season.
+On April 24, 2008, Camara was announced as the driver of the No. 34 Conquest Racing entry in the IndyCar Series beginning with the RoadRunner Turbo Indy 300 at Kansas Speedway and will remain through the balance of the season.
 At the Indianapolis 500, he pulled into the wrong pit box, delaying teammate Enrique Bernoldi in the process; he later crashed out in a single-car incident.
 After a very strong run at Richmond International Raceway, where he moved from a starting position of 24th up to first where he led 44 laps, he crashed out in another single-car incident.
 He finished the season 23rd in points.
 He participated in a test with the Conquest team prior to the 2009 season, but Alex Tagliani was named the driver for the team's single car prior to the beginning of the season.